valerielnd/Bike-Sharing/README.md

 * Trips by gender (weekday per hour)
 * Trips by gender by weekday

- Tableau story link:
+All of these visualizations have been integrated into a Tableau story, accessible via the following link:

  [NYC Story](https://public.tableau.com/views/NYC_Story_16550826332950/NYCCitibikeanalysis?:language=en-US&publish=yes&:display_count=n&:origin=viz_share_link)

 ## Ressources
-To perform the analysis for this project, we used the Citi Bike data released to the public.
+We used the Citi Bike data released to the public to perform the analysis for this project.

 We downloaded the CSV file that contains the data for August 2019 because there is likely more traffic during the summer months.

-We used Tableau public to create the visualizations for the business proposal, Python Panda library, and Jupyter notebook to transform to data before working with it.
+We used Tableau Public to create the visualizations for the business proposal, Python Panda library, and Jupyter Notebook to transform to data before working with it.

 ## Results

 ### Gender Breakdown

-One of the first pieces of information we wanted to find with a Tableau visualization is regarding the gender of the riders using the bike-sharing business.
+We initially sought to explore the gender distribution among users of the bike-sharing service using a Tableau visualization.
-As the total number of trips for August is 2,344,224, we decided to find the number of rides by gender.
-Knowing the gender breakdown can help us learn a little more about the customers we could have in Des Moines.
+With 2,344,224 trips recorded for August, we analyzed the number of rides by gender.
+Understanding this breakdown can provide insights into the potential customer demographics in Des Moines.

 ![gender_breakdown_pic](https://github.com/valerielnd/Bike-Sharing/blob/main/gender_breakdown.png)